World Trade Center (2001–present): Buildings

-2 World Trade Center, also known as 200 Greenwich Street, was designed by British architect Norman Foster.
+2 World Trade Center, also known as 200 Greenwich Street, was designed by British architect Norman Foster, with AAI Architects, P.C. as architect of record.
 Construction of everything up to street level was completed in mid-2013, but the rest of the building has yet to be built until tenants for 2 WTC can be found.

-3 World Trade Center, located at 175 Greenwich Street, was designed by Richard Rogers Partnership.
+3 World Trade Center, located at 175 Greenwich Street, was designed by Richard Rogers Partnership, with AAI Architects, P.C. as architect of record.
 It stands across Greenwich Street from the Memorial's two reflecting pools.
 The below-grade foundations and the ground-level podium was completed by October 2013.
 After a two-year stoppage in above-ground construction, the tower project itself started in August 2014, and the building opened on June 11, 2018.

-4 World Trade Center, also known as 150 Greenwich Street, was designed by Maki and Associates.
+4 World Trade Center, also known as 150 Greenwich Street, was designed by Maki and Associates, with AAI Architects, P.C. as architect of record.
 The building opened in November 2013, making it the second tower on the site to open behind 7 World Trade Center, as well as the first building on the Port Authority property.

 5 World Trade Center, which is to stand on the site of the Deutsche Bank Building, was originally designed by Kohn Pedersen Fox.
 Although the foundation was completed in 2013, construction on the main structure has not yet (as of 2021) commenced.

 7 World Trade Center stands off of Port Authority property.
 David Childs of Skidmore, Owings & Merrill designed the tower.
-The building is 52 stories tall (plus one underground floor), making it the 28th-tallest in New York.
+The building is 52 stories tall (plus one underground floor), making it the 28th tallest in New York.
 It opened on May 23, 2006, achieving LEED gold status and being the first tower in the complex to reopen.